-Masha Tupitsyn is the author of LACONIA: 1,200 Tweets on Film (ZerO Books, 2011), Beauty Talk & Monsters, a collection of film-based stories (Semiotext(e) Press, 2007), and co-editor of the anthology Life As We Show It: Writing on Film (City Lights, 2009), which was voted one of the best film books of 2009 by Dennis Cooper, January Magazine, Shelf Awareness, and Chicago’s New City.
-Her new book, Love Dog, a multi-media art book, is forthcoming with Penny-Ante Editions in May 2013.
+Masha Tupitsyn is the author of Like Someone In Love: An Addendum to Love Dog (Penny-Ante Editions, 2013), Love Dog (Penny-Ante Editions, 2013), LACONIA: 1,200 Tweets on Film (ZerO Books, 2011), Beauty Talk & Monsters, a collection of film-based stories (Semiotext(e) Press, 2007), and co-editor of the anthology Life As We Show It: Writing on Film (City Lights, 2009), which was voted one of the best film books of 2009 by Dennis Cooper, January Magazine, Shelf Awareness, and Chicago’s New City.
 She is also working on a new collection of essays on film and culture, Screen to Screen.
-Her fiction and criticism has appeared in the anthologies The American Tetralogy (2013), Occupy Wall Street Poetry Anthology (2012), The Encyclopedia Project Volume II, F-K (2010), and Wreckage of Reason: XXperimental Women Writers Writing in the 21st Century (2008), as well as the journals The White Review, The New Inquiry, Fence, Bookforum, Berfrois, Sex Magazine, Anobium, Two Serious Ladies, the poet Ali Liebegott’s Faggot Dinosaur, Keyframe, Specter Magazine, BOMB Blog, Boing Boing, Indiewire’s Press Play, Venus Magazine, The Rumpus, 2nd Floor Projects, Animal Shelter, The Fanzine, Make/Shift, NYFA, Vertebrae, and San Francisco’s KQED’s The Writer’s Block.
+Her fiction and criticism has appeared or is forthcoming in the anthologies Women in Clothes (Penguin, 2014), The Force of What’s Possible (Nightboat Books, 2014), The American Tetralogy (Blackjack Editions, 2013), Occupy Wall Street Poetry Anthology (2012), The Encyclopedia Project Volume II, F-K (2010), and Wreckage of Reason: XXperimental Women Writers Writing in the 21st Century (2008), as well as the journals The White Review, The New Inquiry, Fence, Bookforum, Berfrois, Sex Magazine, Anobium, Two Serious Ladies, the poet Ali Liebegott’s Faggot Dinosaur, The Coming Envelope, Keyframe, Specter Magazine, BOMB Blog, Boing Boing, Indiewire’s Press Play, Venus Magazine, The Rumpus, 2nd Floor Projects, Animal Shelter, The Fanzine, Make/Shift, NYFA, Vertebrae, and San Francisco’s KQED’s The Writer’s Block.
 She has written video essays on film and culture for Ryeberg Curated Video http://ryeberg.com/search/masha+tupitsyn, which features writers like Mary Gaitskill and Sheila Heti.
 In 2011, she wrote a radio play for Performa 11, Time for Nothing, the New Visual Art Performance Biennial in conjunction with Frieze Magazine.
 She is a (ABD) PhD candidate in Philosophy and Media Studies at The European Graduate School in Switzerland.

 "There’s something about the way Masha Tupitsyn’s mind works when she addresses gender and film.
 It’s different from how pretty much all other contemporary feminist theorists do it.
 Amid so much detached deconstruction, Tupitsyn’s criticism is refreshingly full of life.
 LACONIA, a document of Tupitsyn’s public thoughts on film, is a stream of intimate, immediate, and specific reflections on movies, as well as a broad and sustained interrogation of things like whether we can any longer truly see corporatized cities like LA and NY other than in old movies, how to understand David Lynch’s women, and whether there is any real possibility for connection in social media, or for that matter, in watching films.”